 These muffins are a great pick-me-up and the kids love them.
 Sometimes, I even sneak in some wheat germ for some added protein and the kiddo is none the wiser.

-I bake these in my favorite muffin tins and add foil cupcake liners for quick clean-up.
-I then fill each liner with a small ice cream scoop so that each muffin gets an equal portion of batter.
+I bake these in my favorite muffin tins (affiliate link) and add foil cupcake liners for quick clean-up.
+I then fill each liner with a small ice cream scoop (affiliate link) so that each muffin gets an equal portion of batter.
 It’s also quicker and neater with fewer drips and spills.
 I’m all about quick clean-up.

-Have you seen the ginormous Double Chocolate Muffins sold in the bakery of the warehouse stores?
-They are rich and chocolatey and highly addictive.
-They are my favorite muffin ever - now we can make them at home with this simple recipe.
+These Bakery-Style Double Chocolate Muffins are rich, chocolatey, and highly addictive.
+They are my favorite muffin ever – now you can make them at home with this simple recipe.

 - 2 cups all-purpose flour